Arbitral & Mediator Appointments

 Eco Tech Engenharia Ltda. v.
 Pothole Killers, LLC, Represented Brazilian lessee of heavy equipment in a dispute regarding a leasing contract.
 In related court proceedings, we successfully argued that interim awards are subject to the New York and Panama Conventions, one of the first such decisions.

-”Thoughts About the Future of Conflict Management And Resolution.”
-Webinar hosted by Camara De Arbitragem, Mediação & Conciliação do Centro Das Indústrias do Rio Grande Do Sul (CAMERS); Brasilia.
+Gleaned from his 30 years of experience, GST LLP Partner Mauricio Gomm Santos provided unique insights pertaining to “Thoughts About the Future of Conflict Management & Resolution.”
+The webinar was hosted by Camara De Arbitragem, Mediação & Conciliação do Centro Das Indústrias do Rio Grande Do Sul (CAMERS); Brasilia.

 GST LLP’s Mauricio Gomm Santos served as a witness in an ICC arbitration between Brazil’s VRG Linhas Aéreas and New York-based Matlin Patterson (MP).
 The dispute relates to a sale agreement signed in 2007, under which a subsidiary of Brazilian budget airline Gol purchased VRG for US$320 million from a Brazilian company called Volo, in which the MP funds had a minority stake.
 The agreement provided for ICC arbitration seated in São Paulo.

 Global Arbitration Review 100 reports on GST’s recent activities, which include the defense of Venezuela concerning claims by US shipbuilder Huntington Ingalls, Luis Garcia Armas food distribution business, a Caribbean oil services company and a Spanish agricultural conglomerate.
 GST is also defending Venezuela by seeking annulments of awards to the US based Koch Brothers and steelmaker Tenaris, while responding to actions by creditors in United States Courts.